-- You want to create, design, implement, and improve computer algorithms and software in a field that is constantly growing and evolving. - You're intrigued by the range of interdisciplinary, highly collaborative projects associated with artificial intelligence and robotics, machine learning and data mining, and human-computer interaction and social computing. - You're curious how to integrate computer science with other fields such as biology, design, and business.
+- You enjoy problem solving. - You want to create, design, implement, and improve computer algorithms and software. - · You're eager to enter a field that is constantly growing and evolving. - You're intrigued by the range of interdisciplinary, highly collaborative projects where computers play a central role. - You're curious how to integrate computer science with other fields such as biology, design, and business.